mishaturnbull/dumb-server-monitor/README.md

 The client machines run a cron job at desired intervals to "ping" the server(s) and let it know they're still alive.

+NOTE: you must not have `PrivateNetwork=yes` in your systemd configs for cron, or this process will fail.

 ## Server (monitoring)

 The server runs a Python-based webserver in order to accept "pings" from the clients.
 The server maintains a list of currently known clients and can